../vm-guest-os-debian

 sudo losetup -d "${GUEST_LOOP_DEV}"

-Now it's time to boot the guest OS using a qemu VM and check if it's working as expected.
+Now it's time to boot the guest OS using a VM and check if it's working as expected.

 qemu-system-x86_64 \